Become an Extension Master Gardener Volunteer!

 Volunteers who finish the training course will be expected to complete 40 hours of volunteer service working with the N.C.
 Cooperative Extension of Wayne County and Master Gardener volunteer projects.
 Only then will each student earn the title of Master Gardener℠ volunteer in Wayne County.
 To maintain this title in subsequent years, volunteers must complete 20 hours of volunteer service and 10 educational hours.

-A training course will be held in early 2022 on Wednesdays starting January 12th through May 4th from 9 a.m. to Noon.
-Training classes prepare potential volunteers to answer gardening questions and diagnose common problems related to cultivating lawns, fruits and vegetables, and landscape plants.
+The training course is held once a year with classes once a week through out the year.
+The training course prepares potential volunteers to answer gardening questions and diagnose common problems related to cultivating lawns, fruits and vegetables, and landscape plants.
 Registration cost is $85 without a handbook or $135 with a hard copy handbook.

 Jessica Strickland is an Agriculture Extension Agent, specializing in horticulture for North Carolina Cooperative Extension in Wayne County.